 |335 PPM (mg/L) or 20 gpg|

 Iowa’s top producing revenue is agriculture and food processing.
 Iowa’s top five agricultural products are hogs, corn for grain, soybeans, cattle and dairy products.
 Meatpacking plants are a vital part of Iowa’s economy.
 Other food processing plants in Iowa are corn oil, cornstarch, corn sugar and glucose.
 Iowa is also home to one of the largest cereal mills and one of the largest popcorn-processing plants in the country.

 As a great deal of Iowa has water rich in calcium (the primary source of water hardness), many farms and food processing plants experience issues related to scale buildup in their irrigators and equipment.
-In addition, contaminants polluting soil and waterways has increased greatly over the past few decades and there is a greater need for waste and chemical control.
+In addition, contaminants polluting soil and waterways have increased greatly over the past few decades and there is a greater need for waste and chemical control.
 Many farmers are looking for eco-friendly solutions that can increase the quality and yield of their crops while saving water.
 Read more about how HydroFLOW can increase crop yield.

 Fixing your water quality issues in the state of Iowa will depend on your specific water source.
 It is best to test your potable water supply in order to get a better understanding of your water quality.
 Testing is relatively cheap.
 The test results will allow you to understand if your potable water has issues that need to be addressed.
 Common solutions to water contamination problems may include a water filtration system, a reverse osmosis system or other whole home water treatment solutions.